Octavia Boulevard Housing

 When Octavia Boulevard replaced San Francisco’s earthquake damaged Central Freeway in Hayes Valley, numerous surplus properties became available for housing.
-Our proposal addressed a prominent “gateway” site at the corner of Market and Octavia.
+Our proposal addressed a prominent “gateway” site at the corner of Market and Octavia for a competition held before the new boulevard was complete.

 We sought to create a building of studio units designed to be desirable and affordable to the entry-level home buyers that would otherwise be priced out of the San Francisco housing market.